Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 Can I freeze a crostata?

-Yes, you can freeze jam or custard-filled crostata before or after cooking it.
+Yes, you can freeze jam or custard-filled crostata before or after cooking.
 It lasts in the freezer for three months.

 What if I don’t have a tart pan with a removable base?

-Then you can use a pie dish, cut the crostata into the dish and only take out the slice you serve.
+You can use a pie dish, cut the crostata into it, and only remove the slice you serve.

-Alternatively, you can cut two long and wide stripes of parchment paper and place them in a cross position into the pie dish under the dough.
+Alternatively, you can cut two long and wide stripes of parchment paper and place them in a cross-position in the pie dish under the dough.

-When the crostata is baked, let it cool completely, and then you’ll be able to lift it out of the tray by pulling up the parchment paper stripes.
+When the crostata is baked, let it cool completely.
+Then, you can lift it out of the tray by pulling up the parchment paper stripes.

 Storage

-Room temperature: store crostata under a cake dome at room temperature in a dry corner of your kitchen for 4 to 5 days.
+Room temperature: Store crostata under a cake dome in a dry corner of your kitchen for 4 to 5 days at room temperature.

 Refrigerator: we don’t recommend keeping crostata in the fridge as it absorbs other food’s flavors; the crust will absorb moisture and get soggy.